Time-evolving matrix product operators for off-diagonal system-bath coupling: Numerical results

-Now we consider that case of a spin with $\Himp=\sgz$ which is coupled to a subohmic bath in Eq.(\ref{eq:subohmic}) via JC-type system-bath coupling in Eq.(\ref{eq:jccoupling}), which will be referred to as the JC spin-boson model in the following.
-This model can be seen as an approximation of the standard spin-boson model by neglecting all the counter-rotating terms in $\Hhyb$.
+Now we consider that case of a spin with Hamiltonian $\Himp=\frac{1}{2}\sgz$ that is coupled to a subohmic bath in Eq.(\ref{eq:subohmic}) via JC-type system-bath coupling in Eq.(\ref{eq:jccoupling}) with $\Aop = \frac{1}{2}\sgm$, which will be referred to as the JC spin-boson model in the following.
+This model can be seen as an approximation of the standard spin-boson model with $\Aop=\frac{1}{2}\sgx$ by neglecting all the counter-rotating terms in $\Hhyb$.
 It can also be seen as an approximation of a QIP where the system is an interacting bosonic mode and is coupled to a bosonic bath in a way that conserves the total particle number (which is the central problem to solve in BDMFT), and the excitation within the system is so low such that the local bosonic Hilbert space can be truncated to $2$ only.
 In addition, this model itself is equivalent to the Lee model in quantum field theory~\cite{Pfeifer1982,LeggettZwerger1987}.
-Similar to the spin-boson model, the JC spin-boson model is nonintegrable in general.
-In our numerical simulations, we choose $\beta=\infty$, and $\rhoimp=\vert e\rangle\langle e\rangle$ (i.e., the spin is initially in the excited state).
-We note that under these parameter settings there is only a single excitation in the JC spin-boson model, which can thus be solved analytically.
-In fact, this is a main reason why the secular approximation is often employed for the spin-boson model: under these parameter settings one could easily obtain a good analytic understanding of the JC spin-boson model, while the corresponding spin-boson model is still not integrable~\cite{GuoJohansson2020}.
-We also note that these conditions will make no direct simplifications to our extended TEMPO calculations.
+In our numerical simulations, we choose $\rhoimp=\vert e\rangle\langle e\rangle$ and consider two cases with $\beta=\infty$ and $\beta=5$.
+We note that this model is nonintegrable for general $\beta$, but for the special case with $\beta=\infty$ there is only a single excitation in the model similar to the noninteracting case considered above, and the model becomes analytically solvable.
+In fact, this is a main reason why the rotating-wave approximation is often employed for the spin-boson model at zero temperature: in this case one could easily obtain a good analytic understanding of the JC spin-boson model, while the original spin-boson model is still nonintegrable~\cite{GuoJohansson2020}.
+We note that the zero-temperature scenario does not directly simplify our extended TEMPO calculations.